 Depending on the potency and nature of the substance a person was abusing, along with how long they had been taking it and to what degree they were addicted to it, the detox process can range in terms of difficulty.
 In fact, in cases of alcohol and benzodiazepine addiction, it can be life-threatening.

 Because of the strain that the detox process puts on one’s mental health and due to the legitimate dangers one might face when trying to detox on their own, it is highly encouraged that substance users seek out a detox center where they can undergo a supervised medical detox instead.

 What is a Medical Detox?

-A medical detox may use a combination therapies focused on behavioral health, mental health, and medical care.
+A medical withdrawal process may use a combination of therapies focused on behavioral health, mental health, and medical care.
 Certain medications, including benzodiazepines and buprenorphine, may be given to a patient during medical detox to help their mind and body adjust to a drug-free lifestyle in a more gradual manner.

 If and when medications are used during a medical detox, the patient will be closely monitored.
 Medications will be provided in the smallest possible dose, with the goal of making the detox treatment process easier on the mind and body.
 As a result, patients are much more likely to succeed in the treatment process.

 The exact symptoms of the detoxification process will depend on the type of drug or substance you were using and how long you were using it.
 However, the most common detox symptoms include: